GriffinKowash/EMAtools/README.md

 ## Array formatting

-By default, EMAtools formats the axes of multidimensional arrays in **order of decreasing abstraction**.
-Concretely, this means that time or frequency
+By default, EMAtools formats arrays with two or more dimensions with **time or frequency**